juev/awesome-stars/README.md

 ## [TypeScript](id:typescript)

+- [Jigsaw-Code/outline-server](https://github.com/Jigsaw-Code/outline-server) – Outline Manager, developed by Jigsaw.
+The Outline Manager application creates and manages Outline servers, powered by Shadowsocks.
+It uses the Electron framework to offer support for Windows, macOS and Linux.
 - [lynchjames/note-refactor-obsidian](https://github.com/lynchjames/note-refactor-obsidian) – Allows for text selections to be copied (refactored) into new notes and notes to be split into other notes.
 - [undergroundwires/privacy.sexy](https://github.com/undergroundwires/privacy.sexy) – Open-source tool to enforce privacy & security best-practices on Windows and macOS, because privacy is sexy 🍑🍆
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) – There can be more than Notion and Miro.
 AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.